-It’s been a long journey to get here and you met some truly wonderful people amongst the candidates you interviewed.
+It’s been a long journey to get here, and you met some genuinely wonderful people amongst the candidates you interviewed.

-You may have had a positive experience, but how can you guarantee that each one of your candidates is also left with the memory of a positive experience and good impressions with your company?
+You may have had a positive experience, but how can you guarantee that each one of your candidates leaves with the memory of a positive experience and good impressions with your company?

 These days, social media makes any communication about businesses spread further and at a faster pace.

-Also, keep in mind that although the candidate didn’t make it through to the final position in your company, that might not be the case outside of your establishment.
-Their next role could even put them into the role of being an influential key decision maker in your industry.
+Keep in mind that although the candidate didn’t join your company this time around, they may be a useful contact in the future.
+Their next role could even put them into the part of being a crucial influential decision maker in your industry.

-They could even become a future customer and you’d never treat future customers badly at any point, so it’s wise to not do that with the potential sales manager who looked awesome on paper but was awful in person.
+They could even become a future customer.
+You’d never mistreat prospective customers at any point, so it’s wise to not do that with the potential sales manager who looked impressive on paper but was awful in person.

-In order for candidates to be left with a positive lasting impression, all those who took part need to be thanked for their time and provided with constructive feedback.
-The latter is something that is usually highly appreciated and could actually help them to secure their next position.
+For candidates to leave with a positive lasting impression, all those who took part need to be thanked for their time and provided with constructive feedback.
+The latter is something that is usually highly appreciated and could help them to secure their next position.

-Provide fair feedback; if you feel the candidate performed well, tell them.
+Provide honest feedback; if you feel the candidate performed well, tell them.

 Otherwise, give them some indication of how their performance didn’t fit the bill.

-Using our team as your internal hiring experts (where we do literally become you with one of your company email addresses) ensures your candidates go away always wanting to work for you, only ever saying good things about their experience with you and potentially a lucrative customer with an awesome lifetime value to your business.
+Using our team as your internal hiring experts (where we do become you with one of your company email addresses) ensures your candidates go away always wanting to work for you.
+They will only ever say good things about their experience with you.
+And we guarantee to ensure any potential lucrative customer always has an impressive lifetime value to your business.